A Complete Guide to K-Nearest Neighbors (Updated 2023)

 Let’s take a simple case to understand this algorithm.
 Following is a spread of red circles (RC) and green squares (GS):

-You intend to find out the class of the blue star (BS) .
+You intend to find out the class of the blue star (BS).
 BS can either be RC or GS and nothing else.
-The “K” is KNN algorithm is the nearest neighbors we wish to take vote from.
+The “K” is KNN algorithm is the nearest neighbor we wish to take the vote from.
 Let’s say K = 3.
-Hence, we will now make a circle with BS as center just as big as to enclose only three datapoints on the plane.
-Refer to following diagram for more details:
+Hence, we will now make a circle with BS as the center just as big as to enclose only three datapoints on the plane.
+Refer to the following diagram for more details:

 The three closest points to BS is all RC.
-Hence, with good confidence level we can say that the BS should belong to the class RC.
+Hence, with a good confidence level, we can say that the BS should belong to the class RC.
 Here, the choice became very obvious as all three votes from the closest neighbor went to RC.
 The choice of the parameter K is very crucial in this algorithm.
-Next we will understand what are the factors to be considered to conclude the best K.
+Next, we will understand what are the factors to be considered to conclude the best K.

 First let us try to understand what exactly does K influence in the algorithm.
 If we see the last example, given that all the 6 training observation remain constant, with a given K value we can make boundaries of each class.
 These boundaries will segregate RC from GS.
-The same way, let’s try to see the effect of value “K” on the class boundaries.
-Following are the different boundaries separating the two classes with different values of K.
+In the same way, let’s try to see the effect of value “K” on the class boundaries.
+The following are the different boundaries separating the two classes with different values of K.